wheelercj/find-restic-anchor/README.md

 2. From the list of snapshots, get the IDs of the last two snapshots
 3. `restic diff --json` with those two IDs to get the changes made in the latest snapshot
 4. From the diff, get the paths of files that were added or modified
+5. `restic ls latest --long --json` to get the latest snapshot's file paths and sizes
-5. Using those paths, get the byte count of each file
+6. Using those two sets of paths, get the size of each file added or modified in the latest snapshot
-6. Order the paths by increasing file byte count
+7. Order the paths by increasing file size
-7. Print the paths and byte counts
+8. Print the paths and sizes